 And let's not forget MTV

-- They released Blue, a no-annual fee rewards credit card which was initially geared towards younger cardholders.
+- They released Blue from American Express, a no-annual fee rewards credit card which was initially geared towards a younger but still upscale demographic.

 - Although no press releases or advertisements accompanied it, the Centurion Card was launched this same year, by invitation only.
-With an annual fee of $1000 at the time, it was a charge card aimed at the uber-wealthy of the world in terms of personal wealth.
+With an annual fee of $1,000 at the time, it was a charge card clearly aimed at the upper 1% of the world in terms of personal wealth.

 - A third major event happened that year when American Express replaced Discover Card as the exclusive credit card which could be used at Costco.